aws-contrib/aurora/internal/database/ent/README.md

     // Creates a table named 'sys.jobs' with the following columns:
     // The table 'sys.jobs' is created to track jobs in the system.
     CreateTableJobs(ctx context.Context) error
+    // Creates a table named 'aurora_schema_locks' with the following columns:
+    CreateTableLocks(ctx context.Context) error
     // Creates a table named 'aurora_schema_revisions' with the following columns:
     CreateTableRevisions(ctx context.Context) error
     // Deletes a row from the table 'sys.jobs' with option ':one' DeleteJob(ctx context.Context, arg *DeleteJobParams) (*Job, error)
+    // Deletes a row from the table 'aurora_schema_locks' with option ':one' DeleteLock(ctx context.Context, arg *DeleteLockParams) (*Lock, error)
     // Deletes a row from the table 'aurora_schema_revisions' with option ':one' DeleteRevision(ctx context.Context, arg *DeleteRevisionParams) (*Revision, error)
     // Deletes a row from the table 'sys.jobs' with option ':exec' ExecDeleteJob(ctx context.Context, arg *ExecDeleteJobParams) error
+    // Deletes a row from the table 'aurora_schema_locks' with option ':exec' ExecDeleteLock(ctx context.Context, arg *ExecDeleteLockParams) error
     // Deletes a row from the table 'aurora_schema_revisions' with option ':exec' ExecDeleteRevision(ctx context.Context, arg *ExecDeleteRevisionParams) error
     // Inserts a row into the table 'sys.jobs' with option ':exec' ExecInsertJob(ctx context.Context, arg *ExecInsertJobParams) error
+    // Inserts a row into the table 'aurora_schema_locks' with option ':exec' ExecInsertLock(ctx context.Context, arg *ExecInsertLockParams) error
     // Inserts a row into the table 'aurora_schema_revisions' with option ':exec' ExecInsertRevision(ctx context.Context, arg *ExecInsertRevisionParams) error
     // Updates a row in the table 'revision' with option ':exec'